CaelenMiller/Practical-RL/README.md

 **Problems:** Massive learning curve, significant overhead, terrible documentation, throws many non-fatal errors internally, non-trivial to test/deploy model, occasional problematic issue under the hood.

-**Use If:** You need to distribute over a cluster, need a massive level of customizability, or are a masochist
+**Use If:** You need to distribute over a cluster, run multiple instances at once, need a massive level of customizability, or are a masochist

 **Libraries:** RLlib, Gymnasium, pygame (optional, needed for gridworld), pytorch or tensorflow (I use pytorch here)

 ### StableBaseline
 StableBaseline 3 is a lightweight reinforcement learning framework.
 It works great with custom environments, with little to no overhead and extremely easy testing and deployment of models.
 However, it is challenging to create a fully custom model (though some significant customization is possible, such as the usage of CNN's), and it provides less overall control compared to RLlib.
+It is still possible to distribute over a cluster, but unlike with RLlib that is not the default behavior.
 If you just want to train a model on your custom environment, then this is likely the framework for you.

 This folder contains the basics for training a policy on a custom environment.

 **Benefits:** Easy to use, lightweight, decent documentation, includes many of the more popular algorithms.
 Very easy to test/deploy

-**Problems:** Not as much control as RLlib, harder to distribute over clusters
+**Problems:** Not as much control as RLlib

 **Use If:** You want a simple yet powerful out of the box solution that is extremely easy to test/deploy

 **Libraries:** StableBaseline, Gymnasium, pygame (optional, needed for gridworld)

+## Resources

+https://andyljones.com/posts/rl-debugging.html - An immensely useful guide on debugging RL applications.
+This document can easily save you months on the RL learning curve if you read it over carefully.